 Materials not to laser cut (with reasons)

-There are some materials that are just not meant to be used with a laser cutter/ engraver.
-Here is a list of materials to avoid with the reasons why
+Some materials are just not meant to be used with a laser cutter/ engraver.
+Here is a list of materials to avoid with the reasons why:

 |Reason to avoid engraving / cutting it|